jhucsf/fall2020/assign/assign07.md

 *Update 11/23*: The [Testing](#testing) section has been updated with instructions on how to download and run the script the autograder tests will use

+*Update 11/29*: Mention how much this assignment is worth.

 # Overview

 In this assignment, you will use your arbitrary-precision integer data type from [Assignment 1](assign01.html) to implement a simple calculator program.

+This is an extra credit assignment.
+It is worth up to 4.5 points, to be added to your course average.
+This means it is worth about half of what the other assignments are worth.

 ## Grading criteria